Why it’s Important and How to Use It

 Let’s go home.

 Nope, your job isn’t done; it’s just starting.

 The most important purchase isn’t the first purchase it’s the second purchase.
 Why?
 Because once the customer has bought from you a second time, the chances that they’ll buy from you again improve exponentially.

 The second relationship marketing principle: The most crucial time is the beginning.

 Reassure your new customers that they’ve made a great choice and that you value their business.

-The first purchase is at the top of the interest curve but their interest doesn’t drop off immediately.
+The first purchase is at the top of the interest curve, but their interest doesn’t drop off immediately.
 They are still hyper-aware of advertising.
-They want to know that they’ve made a good decision, that their business is valued.
-Now is the time to establish a relationship that goes beyond the functional and transactional benefits of your product or service.
-Their interest is still high so they’re open to messages that will achieve this goal.
+They want to know that they’ve made a good decision and that their business is valued.
+Now is the time to establish a relationship that goes beyond your product’s or service’s functional and transactional benefits.
+Their interest is still high, so they’re open to messages that will achieve this goal.